 This happens when the filter verification can't find a match in the sample data.
 That doesn't necessarily mean that your filter is incorrectly configured.
 There are three possible reasons for this to happen:

 - Incorrect filter configuration: Maybe you made a mistake defining the filter.
 Check your filter pattern for misplaced or extra characters or spaces.
 You can use any of these online free tools to check your regular expressions: regex101 or regexr

-- The Filter is already saved: If you save the filter and then try to verify it, Google Analytics will consider that there is already a filter saved with the same configuration so this "new filter or version" won't change anything.
+- The filter (or a similar filter) is already saved: If you save the filter and then try to verify it, Google Analytics will consider that there is already a filter saved with the same configuration so this "new filter or version" won't change anything.
 If you want to verify the filter, you will have to delete it first and then try again.

-- There is no match in the Sample Data: If you ruled out the other 2, then it just means that the filter verification tool didn't find any match in the sample data.
+- No match in the sample data: If you ruled out the other 2, then it just means that the filter verification tool didn't find any match in the sample data.
 If this is the case, you should use the second method to verify your filter Quick Segment.

-When the built-in filter verification is not enough, you can use a quick segment to verify your filter.
-It takes a little more time, but a sampled data won't limit you.
+When your filter is more complex or the built-in filter verification gives you an error, you can use a quick segment to verify your filter.
+It takes a little more time, but the results will be more precise a sampled data won't limit you.

 Segments are similar to filters; the difference is that segments are not permanent, and they can be applied retrospectively to any date range.